Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Related Work

-An alternative exploration mechanism is to generate a diverse set of trajectories by stochastically sampling a learned policy, potentially with additional beam search \citep{Joshi2019}, Monte Carlo tree search \citep{Fu2021}, dynamic programming \citep{Kool2021} or active search \citep{hottung2022efficient}.
+An alternative exploration mechanism is to generate a diverse set of trajectories by stochastically sampling a learned policy, potentially with additional beam search \citep{Joshi2019}, Monte Carlo tree search \citep{Fu2021}, dynamic programming \citep{Kool2021}\rep{ or active search \citep{hottung2022efficient}}{, active search \citep{hottung2022efficient}, or simulation-guided search \citep{choo2022simulationguided}}.
 However, intuitively, the generated solutions tend to remain close to the underlying deterministic policy, implying that the benefits of additional sampled candidates diminish quickly.